 Accountability and Transparency

 Judge Robert L. Holzberg is overseeing the Accountability Investigation by reviewing a comprehensive analysis of claims of clerical sexual abuse of minors, the Diocese’s knowledge of such abuse and its response to allegations and information concerning the alleged abuse.
-Work has begun immediately and is expected to be completed no sooner than June 30th, 2019.
+Work has begun immediately and is expected to be completed by the end of September, 2019.

 The Diocese has completed a full financial report of settlement amounts for past claims regarding clergy sexual abuse of minors from the establishment of the Diocese to date.
 The report includes the sources from where the money was obtained to settle those claims.
 This financial report was issued on October 31, 2018.